Our MIssion

 My Coaching Experience

-I’ve been coaching for over 18 years and this upcoming season marks the start of my 62nd season.
+I’ve been coaching for just over 20 years including more than 15 years of club.
 At the middle school level, I was 6th and 8th grade head coach at The Latin School of Chicago, as well as the girls head coach at Francis Xavier Warde school where I helped lead the girls' team to it’s first ever conference/league championship.
 For high school girls, I coached at The Latin School of Chicago as the JV coach with a combined record of 37-5 over two seasons.
-I was recently the head of the girls and boys volleyball program at Ogden International School (CPS), where I helped coach the girls to three regional championships in 4 years, two of which were back-to-back, the school’s first and only IHSA team awards.
-For the boys I started at Quigley Prep and restarted the boys volleyball program at Gordon Tech (now DePaul College Prep).
+I was also head of the girls and boys volleyball program at Ogden International School (CPS), where I helped coach the girls to three regional championships in 4 years, two of which were back-to-back, the school’s first and only IHSA team awards at the time.
+On the boys’ side, I started at Quigley Prep and restarted the boys volleyball program at Gordon Tech (now DePaul College Prep).
 I also returned to my alma mater, the Latin School of Chicago as the boys' assistant varsity coach and helped coach them to their first regional championship.
-Most recently, I was the head boys and girls coach at Von Steuben High School, which plays in the highest division of the CPS conference.
+I was the head boys and girls coach at Von Steuben High School, which plays in the highest division of the CPS conference.
 Before returning to Von Steuben, I was the head varsity coach at Whitney Young for the Girls’ Program, leading them to two undefeated seasons in conference.

-In addition to coaching at the middle and high school levels, I simultaneously coached club volleyball for the last 13 years.
-I head coached at three Chicago-area clubs and directed at one, working for the 13U, 15U, 17U and 18U levels for both boys and girls.
+In addition to coaching at the middle and high school levels, I simultaneously coached club volleyball for the last 15 years.
+I head coached at three Chicago-area clubs and directed at two working for the 13U, 15U, 17U and 18U levels for both boys and girls.

 My Certifications